People’s opinions and preferences change over time.

 Here are a few items to keep top of mind before running your longitudinal study:

-1) Decide on goals and timelines for meeting them – Think about the specific areas that you hope to influence.
-Once you’ve picked them out, brainstorm the goals for improving each area and when you should improve them (we’ll use an example to illustrate this point later on)
+Think about the specific areas that you hope to influence.
+Once you’ve picked them out, brainstorm the goals for improving each area and when you should improve them (we’ll use an example to illustrate this point later on).

 Unfortunately, there isn’t a simple one-size-fits-all cadence for sending out your surveys.
 Each survey should be handled on a case-by-case basis while taking the following rules of thumb into account: